Bylaws of the Libertarian Party of Connecticut (PDF)

 Section 1 State Central Committee

-- If the total number of seats on the State Central Committee shall reach fifty (50) by reason of the number of Affiliate Seats growing in addition to the number of At Large Seats set at a Convention, then the State Central Committee shall be selected, at the following Convention, by party members who are registered Libertarians by State Senate District, with each Senate District being entitled to two (2) seats on the State Central Committee.
-In the event that there is a County or Congressional Affiliate in a State Senate District that has no State Senate District organization, that Affiliate will be entitled to its proportional share of State Central Committee seats from that District.
+If the total number of seats on the State Central Committee shall reach seventy-two (72) then the State Central Committee shall be selected, prior to the following Regular Convention, by party members who are registered Libertarians by State Senate District, with each Senate District being entitled to two seats on the State Central Committee.
+Officer selections at Regular Conventions shall be held as established in these bylaws.

 Section 2 Officers

 Officers shall be selected by the delegates from the floor during each Regular Convention and shall take office at the close of the Regular Convention.
 If there is only one nominee for any office, the nominee shall be selected without objection.
 If there is more than one nominee for any office or an objection is made for a single nominee, an election shall be held to determine the winner as described in the Convention Rules.